Taysom Hill: 2019 season

 During the narrow season-opening 30–28 victory over the Houston Texans, Hill rushed twice for eight yards and caught a nine-yard touchdown.
-In Week 7 against the Chicago Bears, Hill rushed twice for 21 yards and caught a screen pass for a four-yard touchdown in the 36–25 road victory.
-The next week, Hill saw his playing time increase as Drew Brees returned from injury and caught a career high three passes for 63 yards and a touchdown in the 31–9 victory over the Arizona Cardinals.
+During Week 7 against the Chicago Bears, Hill rushed twice for 21 yards and caught a screen pass for a four-yard touchdown in the 36–25 road victory.
+In the next game against the Arizona Cardinals, Hill saw his playing time increase as Drew Brees returned from injury and caught a career high three passes for 63 yards and a touchdown during the 31–9 victory over.

-During a Week 13 26–18 road victory over the Falcons on Thanksgiving, Hill blocked a punt, rushed for a 30-yard touchdown, and caught a three-yard touchdown.
+During Week 13 against the Falcons on Thanksgiving, Hill blocked a punt, rushed for a 30-yard touchdown, and caught a three-yard touchdown in the 26–18 road victory.
 With his fourth touchdown reception of the year, Hill broke the record for most touchdown receptions by a quarterback in a single season.
-Two weeks later against the Indianapolis Colts on Monday Night Football, Hill caught two passes for 42 yards, including the 541st career touchdown pass thrown by Drew Brees, during the 34–7 victory.
-In the Wild Card Round against the Vikings, Hill had consecutive plays of 11-yard rushing for first down, 50-yard passing followed by a block that enabled a four-yard rushing touchdown by Alvin Kamara in a drive.
+Two weeks later against the Indianapolis Colts on Monday Night Football, Hill caught two passes for 42 yards, including the 541st career touchdown pass thrown by Drew Brees, in the 34–7 victory.

+During the Wild Card Round against the Vikings, Hill had consecutive plays of 11-yard rushing for first down, 50-yard passing followed by a block that enabled a four-yard rushing touchdown by Alvin Kamara in a drive.
 Hill accumulated 50 yards rushing, 50 yards passing, and 25 yards receiving, including a touchdown late in the game.
 They ultimately fell to the Vikings 26–20 in overtime.

 2020 season

 In March 2020, the Saints placed a first round restricted free agent tender on Hill worth $4.641 million.
-On April 26, Hill re-signed with the Saints to a two-year deal worth $16.3 million, an extension to the first-round restricted free agent tender placed on Hill, to bring the total deal up to around $21 million.
+On April 26, he re-signed with the Saints to a two-year deal worth $16.3 million, an extension to the first-round restricted free agent tender placed on Hill, to bring the total deal up to around $21 million.

-On November 20, 2020, it was announced that Hill would make his first career start at quarterback for the Saints Week 11 matchup against the Falcons due to Drew Brees’ injury.
-Hill threw 23 passes, completing 18 for 233 yards.
-He also ran for 51 yards and two touchdowns, helping the Saints beat the Falcons 24–9.
-In the next game against the Denver Broncos, Hill recorded another game with two rushing touchdowns in the 31–3 victory.
+On November 20, 2020, it was announced that Hill would make his first career start at quarterback for the Week 11 matchup against the Falcons due to Drew Brees' injury.
+Hill finished the 24–9 victory completing 18-of-23 passes for 233 yards and ran for 51 yards and two touchdowns.
+In the next game against the Denver Broncos, Hill recorded another game with two rushing touchdowns during the 31–3 road victory.
 The following week against the Falcons, he threw for 232 yards and his first two career touchdowns in the 21–16 victory.
-Hill's last start of the season came in Week 14, where despite a two-touchdown, 291-yard passing performance, the team would lose to the Eagles 24–21.
+Hill's last start of the season came in Week 14 against the Eagles, where despite a two-touchdown, 291-yard passing performance, the Saints lost on the road 24–21.